federicoInserra/Big-Project-IoT/Evaluation.md

 Another way to evaluate the app is to do test with some users using mockup, in this way, we can decide if the interface we designed is usable or if we made mistakes in the design phase.

+Also the opinion of the curator of the museum is important, so we would like to test our app with them to get their opinions about both the quiz and the dashboard that will show the statistics of the museum.

 ## Optional KPIs
 We have also thought about other possible KPIs, but they can only be evaluated if the app is developed and integrated into the museum.